 One of the more notable examples of this was researchers asking people about Nixon's trips to China and the USSR.

-And people consistently show heavy skewing towards thinking that their predictions were more in line with what actually happened after the fact.
+After the events happen, they're asked to remember what their initial predictions were, and people consistently show heavy skewing towards thinking that their predictions were more in line with what actually happened after the fact.

 I see a very high level of hindsight bias in Alex's coverage here on the 17th.

-He's already decided, with no evidence that this is a false flag.
+He's already decided with no evidence that this is a false flag.

 This completely manufactured reality is being propped up by his insistence that he predicted all of these variables.